If you'd asked me would you find yourself working in a tea shop, I’d have said "No!"

 I keep thinking of my original plan of just staying in the kitchen and going no further, but that’s gone completely out the window that one.
 Haha!

 We have seen Paul grow from strength to strength, he's a true leader - he leads by serving.
-Paul is an encouragement to new volunteers, who often come through our doors looking for a safe place to grow their confidence, and holds tremendous respect from the whole team.
-He is testament to how we are seeing people's lives change before our eyes - it's amazing.
-We love you Paul & we'd love you to stay!
+Paul is an encouragement to all the team and especially to new volunteers, who often come through our doors looking for a safe place to grow their confidence.
+Paul has tremendous respect from the whole team and is testament to how we are seeing people's lives change before our eyes - it's amazing.